Lonely-Troubadour/btc_mixing_detection/READEME_CN.md

 **Note 1:** due to the limitation of Bitcoin core client, filtering larget amount of transactions might take very long time. (personally, more than 1 week to go through around 672,000 blocks).

-**Note 2:** Please do not use this to filter CoinJoin transactions.
+**Note 2:** Do not use this to filter CoinJoin transactions.
 It is much faster to use blockSci.
 Personally, the time to go through all transactions to filter out CoinJoin transactions is reduced to several hours.
 See **Section CoinJoin** below.

+**Note 3:** Batch processing is deprecated, since it causes connection failure under heavy data flow.

-### Fair Exchange
+## Fair Exchange

 In *finder.py*, we have preliminary found all transactions that have the characteristics of Fair Exchange protocol, i.e. transactions' script included in an OP_IF and OP_ELSE code block.
 Now we further filter out Fair Exchange transactions.